-A graduate of the University of San Francisco, currently a Board Member & VP of Social Media for CHispPA, Managing Member of DGN Consulting Group, LLC., and a past board member of Greater San Jose Hispanic Chamber of Commerce.
+A graduate of the University of San Francisco, currently, Partner & Director of Social Media / Marketing for SVL, Founder of Andes Trail Adventures, and a past board member of Greater San Jose Hispanic Chamber of Commerce and Sabor Del Valle.

 Most recently, Governor Brown appointed Arnoldo to the Board of Governors overseeing California Community Colleges.
 Finally, Arnoldo is involved in diverse businesses from high tech to brick mortar ventures.

 Edward Avila is the CEO of Manos Accelerator, a first-of-its kind accelerator targeting the development of Latino entrepreneurs.
 He is a native of San Jose and has worked in Silicon Valley over the last 20 years as a Human Resources Professional, Executive Coach and Entrepreneur.

 Edward graduated from Bellarmine College Preparatory.
 He also earned a Master's Degree in Organization Development from the University of San Francisco and a Bachelor's degree in Political Science from Loyola Marymount University.
 He is also proud to serve as an Advisory Board Member to Silicon Valley Latino as well as a SVL Cultura Ambassador.